Designing a Form

 - Add an Input Mask (only for Text fields)

-On the Properties Tab you can also manage the Settings for the Field.
+You can also manage the Settings for the field.

 - Maximum number of options per Single/Multiple Selection field: 100 options